KarimAziev/picar-cad/README.md

 The project is organized into several reusable modules under the scad/ directory:

 - `parameters.scad`: Central configuration file containing physical dimensions (units are in millimeters).
 - `printable.scad`: Contains all printable parts in one place.
-Different colors indicate the recommended filament type: white for PLA, dark blue for PETG CF or PLA CF (PLA is also acceptable), and black for TPU (used only for tires).
+Different colors indicate the recommended filament type: white for PLA or PETG, dark blue for PETG CF, PETG or PLA CF (PLA is also acceptable), and black for TPU (used only for tires).
   ![Demo](./demo/picar-cad-printable-plate.png)
 - `assembly.scad`: Fully assembled view of the robot.
   ![Demo](./demo/picar-cad-assembly-view.gif)